 PTSD Dentist

-If you are someone who fears visiting the dentist, even at times where your oral problem seems unbearable, don’t worry, you’re not alone.
+If you are someone who fears visiting the dentist, even when your oral problem seems unbearable, don’t worry – you’re not alone.

 Millions of Americans avoid regular dental visits due to the sheer fact that they are afraid to go.
 Not only is PTSD a serious problem that must be addressed, but the neglect of oral health is too.
 People who continuously neglect their oral health can run into problems such as cavities, gum disease, loss of teeth, infections, heart disease, high blood pressure, and even death.